 The guilt trip is the worst part.
 I feel like I either have to give in so he’ll feel better, or he’ll whine and complain forever.
 But the whining makes me angry.
 I’m sorry.
 I can’t help it.
 It just does.
 And I’m sure you’re imagining dramatic whining.
 It’s not.
 It’s usually sigh “Yea, I know you hate my penis.
 Whatever, I’ll just go to bed” And rolls over.
 The end.
 I lie there feeling like a fucking assclown.
 What am I supposed to do?
 OH!
 I’m SO sorry!
 Let me suck your dick RIGHT now!
 Sometimes I say okay.
 Then it’s “You don’t want to, you’re just doing it so I’ll shut up.
 That doesn’t make me feel good.”
 So I literally can’t do anything then.
 You’ve made up my mind for me.
 I don’t want sex.

-I think there’s a few factors at play for us.
+I think there are a few factors at play for us.
 1) We’ve both gained some weight.
 Myself more than him, but he’s much bigger than I. I don’t feel as sexy, but I honestly think it’s the smallest reason.

 6. I Never Really Loved Him